riscv-europe/riscv-europe-summit-templates/README.md

 # RISC-V Summit Europe templates

-The expected formating of the two pages abstracts is detailled below, together with two templates, for Word and LaTeX.
+The expected formating of the two pages abstracts is detailled below, together with three templates, for Word, LibreOffice and LaTeX.

 ## Document format